stormasm/spanish/grammar/object-pronouns.md

 - se lo di, I gave it to him
 - se lo di a ella, I gave it to her
-- nos la prestó, she sent it to us
+- nos la prestó, he lent it to us
 - me los compraron, they bought them for me

 ---